MythicalFlame/SpigotModding/README.md

 ## Usage
 Add the release jar as a plugin on your server, and as a dependency for your new plugin.
 ### Custom Items
-Currently, items can either be a regular item or a consumable.
+Currently, items can either be a regular item, a consumable, or a custom armor piece (custom armor covered in the next section).

 For a regular item, extend the `ModdedItem` class and create a default constructor with a namespace, item id, material, and display name:
 (Example for an item named TinSword)